Invitation to Change

 Want to learn more?

-Our book, The Beyond Addiction Workbook for Family and Friends: Evidence-Based Skills to Help a Loved One Make Positive Change will be published by New Harbinger Publications in summer 2022.
+Our book, The Beyond Addiction Workbook for Family and Friends: Evidence-Based Skills to Help a Loved One Make Positive Change published by New Harbinger Publications in summer 2022.

 Purchase our self-published The Invitation to Change: A Short Guide as a shorter workbook to use until the book comes out.
 You can download sessions for free but buying the workbook helps us reach people who don’t have financial resources.